-• Consent: Clear, knowing and voluntary participation in sexual conduct by person of the age and intellectual capacity to give lawful consent, and may be given by words or actions, as long as words or actions create mutually understandable clear permission regarding willingness to engage in (and the conditions of) the sexual activity.
-Silence in and of itself, cannot be interpreted as consent.

-• Domestic Violence: Includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of Kansas.

-• Dating Violence: Violence committed by a person:

-(A) who is or has been in a social relationship of a romantic or intimate nature with the victim;

-(B) where the existence of such a relationship is determined based on a consideration of the following factors:

-- (i) the length of the relationship, - (ii) the type of relationship.

-$(\ensuremath{\textsc{iii}})$ the frequency of interaction between the persons involved in the relationship; and touching that is unwanted.

-(iv) may occur any time even if first and only date.

-(v) Sexual Assault: Subjecting another person to sexual

-(vi) Stalking: Engaging in a course of conduct directed at a
+- Consent: Clear, knowing and voluntary participation in sexual conduct by person of the age and intellectual capacity to give lawful consent, and may be given by words or actions, as long as words or actions create mutually understandable clear permission regarding willingness to engage in (and the conditions of) the sexual activity.
+Silence in and of itself, cannot be interpreted as consent. - Domestic Violence: Includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of Kansas. - Dating Violence: Violence committed by a person: - (A) who is or has been in a social relationship of a romantic or intimate nature with the victim; - (B) where the existence of such a relationship is determined based on a consideration of the following factors: - (i) the length of the relationship, - (ii) the type of relationship. - (iii) the frequency of interaction between the persons involved in the relationship; and - (iv) may occur any time even if first and only date. - (v) Sexual Assault: Subjecting another person to sexual touching that is unwanted. - (vi) Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to: - (A) fear for his or her safety or the safety of others; or - (B) suffer substantial emotional distress.

-- specific person that would cause a reasonable person to: (A) fear for his or her safety or the safety of others; or - (A) fear for his of her safety of the safety of othe harassment is physical or verbal conduct relating to an individual's race, color, religion, national origin, age, and/or disability when the conduct:
+Racial, religious, national origin, age, and disability harassment is physical or verbal conduct relating to an individual's race, color, religion, national origin, age, and/or disability when the conduct: